T. H. White: Writing

 White's novel Earth Stopped (1934) and its sequel Gone to Ground (1935) are science fiction novels about a disaster that devastates the world.
 Gone to Ground contains several fantasy stories told by the survivors that were later reprinted in The Maharajah and Other Stories.

 White wrote to a friend that, in autumn 1937, "I got desperate among my books and picked [Malory] up in lack of anything else.
 Then I was thrilled and astonished to find that (a) The thing was a perfect tragedy, with a beginning, a middle and an end implicit in the beginning and (b) the characters were real people with recognizable reactions which could be forecast. ...
 Anyway, I somehow started writing a book."

 The novel, which White described as "a preface to Malory", was titled The Sword in the Stone and published in 1938, telling the story of the boyhood of King Arthur.
 White was also influenced by Freudian psychology and his own lifelong involvement in natural history.
 The Sword in the Stone was critically well-received and was a Book of the Month Club selection in 1939.

 In February 1939, White moved to Doolistown in County Meath, Ireland, where he lived out the Second World War as a de facto conscientious objector.
+During his stay in Ireland, White lived with an Irish couple, Paddy and Lena McDonagh, who continued to correspond with White after he had left the country.
+During his stay in Ireland, White met the Irish writers Frank O'Connor and Lord Dunsany.
 In Ireland, he wrote most of what became The Once and Future King: The Witch in the Wood (later cut and rewritten as The Queen of Air and Darkness) in 1939, and The Ill-Made Knight in 1940.
 The version of The Sword in the Stone included in The Once and Future King differs from the earlier version; it is darker, and some critics prefer the earlier version.